Coedice/codeSmells/_smells/objectOrientationAbusers/refusedBequest.md

 ---
 layout: smell
-group: Object-Orientation Abuser
+group: Object-Orientation Abusers
-title: Alternative Classes with Different Interfaces
+title: Refused Bequest
-image: AlternativeClassesWithDifferentInterfaces.png
+image: refusedBequest.png
 ---
 Long Methods are methods that span too many lines.
 When a method gets too long, perhaps it is responsible for more tasks than it should be.
 ## Example